TERMS OF AGREEMENT

 A. Deadline Dates

-The parties agree to enter into collective negotiations over a successor Agreement in accordance with Chapter 303, Public Laws 1968, and Chapter 123, Public Laws 1974, to reach agreement on all matters concerning the terms and conditions of the Association Members' employment as required by law.
-Any agreement reached will be reduced to writing and signed by the duly appointed representative of the Board and the Mahwah Association of Supervisors.
+The parties agree to enter into collective negotiations over a successor agreement in accordance with Chapter 303, Public Laws l968, and Chapter l23, Public Laws l974, to reach agreement on all matters concerning the terms and conditions of the Association members' employment as required by law.
+Any agreement reached will be reduced to writing and signed by the duly appointed representative of the Board and the M.A.A.
 Such agreement will be subject to ratification by the majority vote of the full Board of Education and by the Association.

-The Board and the Mahwah Association of Supervisors each will authorize a negotiating committee to enter into discussions with the other concerning the negotiations of a successor contract.
-The Board reserves to itself the final and ultimate authority to adopt by a majority vote at a public meeting any tentative agreement to a successor contract reached by the above designated committee and the Mahwah Association of Supervisors.
-Similarly, the Mahwah Association of Supervisors reserves to itself the final right to ratify at a meeting of its membership any tentative agreement to a successor contract reached by the above designated committee and the Board.
-The position of the Board and the Mahwah Association of Supervisors in this matter is based upon their understanding of, and their obligations under, Chapter 303, Public Law of 1968 and Chapter 123, Public Law of 1974.
+The Board and the M.A.A. each will authorize a negotiating committee to enter into discussions with the other concerning the negotiation of a successor contract.
+The Board reserves to itself the final and ultimate authority to adopt by a majority vote at a public meeting any tentative agreement to a successor contract reached by the above designated committee and the M.A.A.
+Similarly, the M.A.A. reserves to itself the final right to ratify at a meeting of its full membership any tentative agreement to a successor contract reached by the above designated committee and the Board.
+The position of the Board and the M.A.A. in this matter is based upon their understanding of, and their obligations under, Chapter 303, Public Law of l968 and Chapter l23, Public Law of l974.

 Except as this Agreement shall hereinafter otherwise provide, all terms and conditions of employment included in Article VI, Benefits, applicable on the effective date of the Agreement, shall continue to be so applicable during the term of this Agreement.
 Terms and conditions of employment agreed to in this document shall remain in effect for the duration of the Agreement and shall not be changed or altered unless agreed to in writing by both parties.